aubiene/CP3402-Learning-Journal/prac02.md

 ### Learning Activites & Resources:
 I reviewed the WordPress  essentials by watching the linkcIn learning course [WordPress Essentials Training](https://www.linkedin.com/learning/wordpress-essential-training-2023).
 I gained an understanding of how to launch and edit a Joomla site by watching a few tutorials on YouTube.
-I found this tutorial very helpful.
+[HOW TO INSTALL Joomla 4 on XAMPP, cPanel & AWS:](https://www.youtube.com/watch?v=xF8MCvSTJLI&list=PLCxCi7K8musaNBepi-Pdj9Ij9nSwfM8J1) I found this tutorial very helpful.
 [Build a website from scratch with Joomla 5](https://www.youtube.com/watch?v=gkaEcCTyuH4)

 ### Estimated Hours:
 - 12 hours